 As Noah saw the result of his faith, so did Abraham when Isaac was born.
 Also, we see the end result of Abraham's faith in the multitude of those descended from him.
-Even by the time of the writing of the book of Hebrews the descendants of Abraham were as the stars of the sky and as the sand of the sea- innumerable.
-And by now we see millions upon millions more of his descendants that had their source in the faith of Abraham and Sarah.
+Even by the time of the writing of the book of Hebrews the descendants of by now we see millions upon millions more of his descendants that had their source in the faith of Abraham and Sarah.